Skip Navigation

 Historically, nearly all rain water infiltrated into the ground where it landed.
 Trees, shrubs, grasses and wildflowers captured and slowed rain water so that it could slowly drip and percolate down to the soil surface.
 A rich layer of organic matter was able to absorb rain water, even from heavy storms.

-Today hard surfaces such as roads, roofs, and even lawns don't absorb much, so this water is forced to flow over the surface.
-We're left with streams that suffer from dramatic flood pulses and heavily polluted water bodies.
+Today hard surfaces such as roads, roofs, and even lawns force water to flow over the surface.
+We're left with streams that suffer from dramatic flood pulses and warmer, polluted and nutrient laden lakes.
 Meanwhile, even here in the midwest our groundwater stores are being depleted since we are drawing from them faster than they can be recharged.

 Bioswale